amirfhg/LLM_LitReview/README.md

 Each training example consists of the following components:

 An instruction prompt.
-The target paper's literature review.
+1. The target paper's literature review.
-The target paper's research question.
+2. The target paper's research question.
-The metadata of the target paper's references.
+3. Title + abstract of the target paper's references.
 Hundreds of such training examples are compiled and used to fine-tune GPT-4/4o.

 # Fine-tuning